-his plant community will develop following prolonged mechanical damage caused by trail and road development, excessive trail or foot traffic, or jeep/ATV impacts resulting in permanent reduction of plant cover.
+his plant community will develop following prolonged mechanical damage caused by trail and road development, excessive trail/foot traffic, and/or jeep/ATV impacts resulting in permanent reduction of plant cover.
 The only plants remaining are those tolerant of drought, infertile soil, and mechanical disturbances.